What is Aphasia?

 Read more about aphasia: /conditions/aphasia

-Aphasia community programs: /research/labs/center-aphasia-research-treatment/projects/aphasia-community-programs
+Aphasia Community Programs: /research/labs/center-aphasia-research-treatment/projects/aphasia-community-programs

 Intensive Aphasia Program: /research/labs/aphasia/projects/intensive-comprehensive-aphasia-program